 Better understand current utility, state, and city capacity to report data on desired equity-related metrics

 Implement proposed changes in ACEEE’s city, state, and utility scorecards, setting the bar in a way that represents real performance on the metrics that matter most to communities.

 During the first year of this two-year project, we convened community-based organizations, advocates, and utilities to jointly define success for equitable decarbonization, identify barriers to accessing equity-related data, and prioritize equity-focused metrics for inclusion in ACEEE’s utility, state, and city scorecards.

 In December 2021, we published the key findings from the first year of our initiative.

-In the first half of 2022, we will publish roadmaps for the State, Utility, and City Scorecards.
-Each will provide an overview of the current state of equity metrics in each scorecard and the pathway each scorecard team will follow to add new equity-centered metrics.
+In the first half of 2022, we published strategy documents for the State, Utility, and City Scorecards.
+Each provides an overview of the current state of equity metrics in each scorecard and the pathway each scorecard team will follow to add new equity-centered metrics.
 As each scorecard nears publication, we will also publish the proposed equity-related metrics for the 2022/2023 editions on this landing page.
 The next State Scorecard will be published in late 2022, Utility Scorecard in spring 2023, and City Scorecard in late 2023.
 We will continue to seek input from community-based organizations and the broader clean energy community to ensure that our new metrics are leading to more equitable policy and program outcomes.
 Our work will include additional workshops with community-based organizations to provide feedback on the roadmaps and continue collaboration to advance the use of equity metrics.

 Accountability and Transparency Commitment